open-pioneer/trails-build-tools/.changeset/mean-eyes-decide.md

 "@open-pioneer/vite-plugin-pioneer": minor
 ---

-Implement hot reloading for i18n messages (if used from react components).
+Add codegen support for hot reloading of i18n message during development.
+HMR of i18n messages requires the latest version of the runtime package.